Starmapo/flixel-text-input/README.md

 ### Library Versions

-This library has been tested with Haxe 4.3.3, Lime 8.1.1, OpenFL 9.3.2, HaxeFlixel 5.5.0, and flixel-ui 2.5.0.
-Previous versions may not work properly with it.
+This library has been last tested with Haxe 4.3.3, Lime 8.1.1, OpenFL 9.3.2, HaxeFlixel 5.5.0, and flixel-ui 2.5.0.
+Compatibility has been tested with Lime 7.9.0, OpenFL 9.1.0, and HaxeFlixel 4.11.0.

 ### Compilation Targets